The Roman Space Telescope as a Planetary Defense Asset: Next Generation Survey Facilities

 Currently, nearly 95\% of NEOs larger than 1 km in diameter have been identified, achieving the 1998 Congressional goal.
 However, only about 40\% of 140-m-class NEOs are believed to be known, based on estimated size–frequency distributions \citep{Grav2023}.
 NEO Surveyor is specifically designed to close this gap for larger NEOs while also providing statistical information on smaller, largely unknown populations of 10s-of-meters-sized objects, such as the $\sim$20-m asteroid that caused localized destruction in Chelyabinsk, Russia, in February 2013.

-The Roman Space Telescope brings unique and complementary capabilities to the Rubin and NEO Surveyor missions through its combination of high spatial resolution, stable space-based imaging, and wide-field infrared sensitivity.
+The Roman Space Telescope brings unique and complementary capabilities to the Rubin and NEO Surveyor missions through its combination of high spatial resolution, stable space-based imaging, and wide-field infrared sensitivity \citep[e.g.,][]{Holler2018,Akeson2019,Schlieder2024}.
 Roman's Wide Field Imager (WFI) provides a wide field of view (0.281 deg$^2$), exquisite detector sensitivity, and an angular resolution $\approx$10 times better than Rubin.
 These capabilities will enable precise astrometric follow-up of faint, moving objects discovered by Rubin, and provide critical near-infrared observations that bridge the gap between Rubin’s optical detections and NEO Surveyor's thermal infrared measurements.
-Roman's ability to revisit survey fields from Rubin and NEO Surveyor with consistent sensitivity and without atmospheric interference makes it ideal for refining orbits, characterizing surface properties, and identifying small body populations in crowded or high-background regions of the sky.
+During Roman's 5-year primary mission, it will dedicate 74.5\% of the total time to predefined Core Community Surveys (CCS) and 25.5\% to General Astrophysics Surveys (GAS) submitted by the community in response to regular calls for proposals \citep{ROTAC2025}.
+Each Roman CCS focuses on different mission-level science goals.
+The High-Latitude Wide-Area Survey (HLWAS) will cover over 5000 square degrees of the sky to different depths, with no return visits, while the High-Latitude Time-Domain Survey (HLTDS) and Galactic Bulge Time-Domain Survey (GBTDS) rely on repeat observations of smaller portions of the sky at specific, defined cadences.
+The HLWAS includes coverage over a wide range of ecliptic latitudes, including the ecliptic itself, and is therefore the survey that will be most useful for serendipitous observations of NEOs and other small bodies.
+Targeted observations, likely as part of a GAS, that revisit survey fields from Rubin and NEO Surveyor with consistent sensitivity and without atmospheric interference make Roman ideal for refining orbits, characterizing surface properties, and identifying small body populations in crowded or high-background regions of the sky.

 Together, Rubin, NEO Surveyor, and Roman form a complementary planetary defense network.
 Their combination of wide-field optical searches, space-based infrared detection, and high-precision follow-up provides unmatched capability in finding, tracking, characterizing, and assessing the threat posed by NEOs.